 Fees are payable at the time of lodgement of a Planning Proposal Application.
 Please refer to Council’s Schedule of Fees and Charges for the current fees.

 Confirmation should be made with Council’s Land Use Planning staff of the fees payable for an LEP amendment prior to lodging an application.

 Current Planning Proposals

 A report is presented to Council every six months on the status of site-specific Planning Proposal requests in the Port Macquarie-Hastings area.
-The next report will be presented to Council mid 2020 and can be viewed on Council's Ordinary and Sub-Committee Meetings business papers portal.
+The report can be viewed on Council's Ordinary and Sub-Committee Meetings business papers portal.

 An online LEP tracking system is available for any person to follow the process of a Planning Proposal once it has been considered at a Council meeting and submitted to the Department of Planning, Industry and Environment.